25 Things Every Financial Advisor Should Know About ETFs

 Specifically, large cap-heavy ETFs are likely to include companies that may generate revenue around the world though headquartered in a single market.
 As an example, imagine Coca-Cola: a U.S.-listed stock that derives the bulk of its revenues from overseas operations.
 While technically a U.S. stock, the company is perhaps more dependent on consumption patterns in China and India.

-Small cap ETFs have become popular tools in recent years because they can represent more of a “pure play” on the local economy–a chance to get closer to the ground in international markets and invest in companies that stand to benefit from growth in the local market.
+Small cap ETFs have become popular tools because they can represent more of a “pure play” on the local economy–a chance to get closer to the ground in international markets and invest in companies that stand to benefit from growth in the local market.
 And in many cases, these funds can exhibit returns that differ dramatically from their large cap counterparts.
-As an illustration, consider the performance of two Brazil ETFs last year: the large cap heavy EWZ and small cap focused BRF.
+As an illustration, consider the performance of two Brazil ETFs in 2012: the large cap heavy EWZ and small cap focused BRF.

 |BRF||Brazil Small Cap ETF||9.5%|